-- 1. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to provide, install, and remove following completion of project, Temporary Signage and Barriers as required for protection, safety, dust/debris control, site access, traffic control, user information, and as required by Owner/Engineer during the duration of the project.
+- 1. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to provide, install, and remove following completion of project, Temporary Signage and Barriers as required for protection, safety, dust control, site access, traffic control, user information, and as required by Owner/Engineer during the duration of the project.
 Temporary Signage and Barriers shall be installed prior to start of work, and shall remain in place until all work is completed. - 2.
-Payment for this item is lump sum at each structure to install all required signage, barriers, and dust/debris control, maintain throughout entire project at all work areas, and remove upon completion of work. - 3.
-This Work Item applies to Parking Structures #2, #4, and #6.
+Payment for this item is lump sum to install all required signage, barriers, and dust control, maintain and adjust throughout project at all work areas, and remove upon completion of work. - 3.
+This Work Item applies to Parking Structures #2 and #4.